vterzoglou/DIP-HDR/README.md

 # DIP-HDR
-Implementation of HDR Image Project was carried out for the course of Digitial Image Processing in Aristotle University of Thessaloniki\
+Implementation of HDR Image Project was carried out for the course of Digitial Image Processing in Aristotle University of Thessaloniki
-(Dept. of Electrical and Computer Engineering) based on the paper "Recovering high dynamic range radiance maps from photographs",\
+(Dept. of Electrical and Computer Engineering).\
-by Paul E. Debevec and Jitendra Malik, written in 2008, which can be found [here][paper]
+It is based on the paper "Recovering high dynamic range radiance maps from photographs", by Paul E. Debevec and Jitendra Malik, written in 2008, which can be found [here][paper]

 The purpose of this project is to construct an HDR mapping of a set of images of the same scene, under different exposures.\